Reema-Siddiqi/Portfolio/README.md

 ## Project 1: KPI Dashboard
 The Report depicts the KPI summary for the nodes affecting the KPIs, throughput and daily traffic for Rogers Canada at Ericsson.
-Tools: Power BI | DAX | Data Modeling | Visualization
+Tools: Power BI | DAX | Data Modeling | Visualization Developed an interactive KPI Dashboard to provide a comprehensive performance overview of network nodes for Rogers Canada in collaboration with Ericsson.
+The dashboard focuses on high-level KPIs and operational metrics critical to understanding network performance and traffic behavior.

+📌 Key Features:

+KPI Summary Visualization: Tracked real-time performance indicators such as availability, throughput, and utilization.

+Throughput Analysis: Visualized throughput trends to identify network congestion or underutilization.

+Daily Traffic Trends: Monitored traffic volume and pattern changes on a daily basis, aiding capacity planning.

+Node Performance Breakdown: Enabled granular analysis of individual node performance affecting overall KPIs.

+Interactive Filters & Drill-Downs: Allowed users to filter by region, node ID, or date range for targeted insights.

+🎯 Outcome:

+Empowered stakeholders to make data-driven decisions by providing a centralized view of network health and operational efficiency.
+The dashboard helped identify underperforming nodes and optimize network resources effectively.

 <img width="960" alt="2025-02-11" src="https://github.com/Reema-Siddiqi/Portfolio/blob/main/KPI%20Dashboard.jpg" />